mariahnorell/website/content/courses/hr_analytics/python/dataframes.md

 ## Dataframes

-Recall that Pandas operates in a rows-to-columns fashion (2D dataset) called a "dataframe".
+Recall that Pandas operates in a rows-to-columns fashion (2D dataset) called a 'dataframe'.
 Most commonly, this is shortened to `df` when writing code.

 ## Indexing with Numbers